ProtoxiDe22/DevSoccer/README.md

 as already stated, in both teams, player number 0 is the goalkeeper of the team. the goalkeeper works the same as any other player, but if close enough to his team's goal (on the x axis) he will be able to hit the ball from farther than the others and it will have more probability than the normal to be the one who kicks the ball.
 This means that if the goalkeeper X distance is less than a given value (you can find that in the `GOALKEPERLIMIT` variable), his  `INFLUENCEZONE` will be overridden by an higher number (stored in `GOALKEEPERINFZONE`), and his attempt to kick will be (at same distance from the others) more relevant than the others when choosing at random between all the kick attempts.

-# `matchinfo` and `status`
-this paragraph describes in detail what's in the two objects passed to your functions, take this as a reference to what each of the field means.

-### `matchinfo`
-* `matchinfo.MAXX` the highest X coordinate of the playing field
-* `matchinfo.MAXY` the highest Y coordinate of the playing field
-* `matchinfo.MAXSPEED` the maximum speed that a player can achieve by speeding up
-* `matchinfo.MAXVARIATION` the maximum change in speed in a frame
-* `matchinfo.INFLUENCEZONE` the maximum distance at which a normal player (or goalkeeper outside his bonus limit) can attempt a kick
-* `matchinfo.GOALKEEPERINFZONE` the maximum distance at which a goalkeeper inside his bonus zone can attempt a kick
-* `matchinfo.GOALKEEPERLIMIT` the maximum X axis distance from his team's goal in which a goalkeeper is granted his bonuses
-* `matchinfo.MAXBALLSPEED` the maximum speed that a player can set on the ball with a kick
-* `matchinfo.GOALSIZE` the width of the goal
-* `matchinfo.GOALCOORDS` an array of two elements, containing the Y coordinates at which the goals are.

-### `status`
-* `status.ballStatus` object. contains the status of the ball
-* `status.ballStatus.x` X coordinate of the ball
-* `status.ballStatus.y` Y coordinate of the ball
-* `status.ballStatus.speedX` speed of the ball on the X axis
-* `status.ballStatus.speedY` speed of the ball on the Y axis
-* `status.teamsStatus` array containing 2 arrays, stores the position and speed of all players
-* `status.teamStatus[team][player].x` X coordinate of the player on team `team` with number `player`
-* `status.teamStatus[team][player].y` Y coordinate of the player on team `team` with number `player`
-* `status.teamStatus[team][player].speedX` speed of the player on team `team` with number `player` on the X axis
-* `status.teamStatus[team][player].speedY` speed of the player on team `team` with number `player` on the Y axis
-* `status.teamsStatus[team][player].distance` distance between the player and the ball

 # Notes